Description of Trip (Approx 6 hours from Johannesburg return)

 General Information and Prices

-Pick up and drop back anywhere Jo'burg/Pretoria/OR Tambo included in price.
+Pick up and drop back anywhere in the Johannesburg/Pretoria/OR Tambo included in price.

-All tours conducted by fully qualified English speaking tour guides in approved vehicles with tourism permits.
+All tours are conducted by fully qualified english speaking tour guides in approved vehicles with tourism permits.
 Other language guides on request.

-On Tuesday, Thursday, Saturday and Sunday mornings tour starts at 8.00am when there is “The Cheetah Run ” ZAR200.00 pp for extra time and fees.
+On Tuesday, Thursday, Saturday and Sunday at 08h00 there is “The Cheetah Run ” followed by a two hour tour of the centre.
+ZAR200.00 pp for extra time and fees.

 Groups of 7 or larger please contact us for a quotation.